ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Custom Cinnamon Menu applet description

-This applet is a custom version of the default Cinnamon Menu applet.
+This applet is a custom version of the default Cinnamon Menu applet, but infinitely more customizable.

 ## Compatibility